Hummel Park

 Hummel Park is located at 11808 John J. Pershing Drive in North Omaha, Nebraska.
 Developed on 202 acre of land donated to the City of Omaha in 1930, the park was named after Joseph B. Hummel, a long time superintendent of Omaha's Parks and Recreation Department.

 About

 Hummel Park is covered in a riparian forest.
 Located in north of the Florence neighborhood, the park includes hiking trails, including the Omaha Riverfront Trail North.
-There are also playgrounds (removed summer 2009), horseshoe pits, a Missouri River overlook, picnic shelters and a disc golf course that will be completed in 2008.
+There are also playgrounds (removed summer 2009), horseshoe pits, a Missouri River overlook, picnic shelters and a disc golf course that was completed in 2011.
 The overlook is located above the popular "Devil's Slide," a natural cliff.
-There is also summer day camp at the park which celebrated its 60th anniversary in 2009.
+There is also a summer day camp at the park which celebrated its 60th anniversary in 2009.

 The Hummel Park Nature Center, operated by the Parks and Recreation Department, offers environmental education programs and special nature events.

 History

 The location of Cabanne's Trading Post is at the corner of Ponca Road and John J. Pershing Road in the northwest corner of the park.